hellsinglord22/ticket/README.md

-# Project Name - Installation Guide
+# Ticketing System - Installation Guide

 This guide provides step-by-step instructions on how to install the **Project Name** project using Git and Docker.